arturictus/oreally-rs/README.md

 ### list

 List all queued and downloaded books.
-This command provides a list of all the books that are currently queued or have been downloaded.
+This command provides a list of all the books that are currently queued.

 Example: